 Firstly, tentmakers have a legitimate reason to be in the country – work.
 More often than not, foreigners coming into closed countries around the world are seen as very suspicious.
 Locals can think you’re someone to be wary of.
 Are you CIA or a missionary?
 Either way, you are suspect.
 Having a job in the community gives you some foundation on which to build relationships.

 Secondly, jobs and businesses are natural inroads to the people.
 You may have employers or employees who now know you, with whom you can build trust and who can see the way the Bible shapes the way you live and work.
 In fact, tentmaking has many advantages for quickly entering the community and connecting with the local people compared with traditional missionaries who must work at it, sometimes for several years.

 Finally, having a job/business can potentially be a way to support you and your family on the field and not needing as much (or any) home supporters.
-This can enable you to remain on the field without the worry of raising enough support for your work and can even get you to the mission field quicker.
-Now, I know what you’re thinking… “I don’t have to raise support!
+This can enable you to remain on the field without the worry of raising enough support for your work.
+It can even get you to the mission field quicker.
+Now, I know what you are thinking… “I do not have to raise support!
 This is fantastic!”
-But a word of caution for this: God often leads us to be dependent on others and therefore dependent on Him.
-If your sole motivation for tentmaking is to not have to do fundraising, it probably isn’t for you as it can be a fear-based motivation rather than a faith-based motivation.
+But a word of caution for this: God often leads us to be dependent on others and therefore dependent on him.
+If your sole motivation for tentmaking is to not have to do fundraising, it probably is not for you as it can be a fear-based motivation rather than a faith-based motivation.

 Is Tentmaking For You?

 Are you passionate about telling people about Jesus?
 Do you want to see churches planted among the unreached people groups both here in the US and around the world?
 Do you currently work as a skilled tradesman, professional or perhaps as an entrepreneur?
 If you answered yes to any of the above, perhaps tentmaking or bi-vocational missions is for you.